 This page has an average rating of %r out of 5 stars based on a total of %t ratings

 Investing anti-cyclically means not following the general trend when making investment decisions.
-This means, for instance, buying shares when the stock market is performing poorly, while most investors are unsettled and sell off securities on a large scale under unfavourable conditions.
-Successful anti-cyclical investors – known as contrarians – then benefit from rising prices.
-The same applies when stock markets are performing well.
-Lots of investors then want to jump on the bandwagon by purchasing securities.
-Anti-cyclical investors, meanwhile, sell their shares off when this happens.
+This means, for instance, buying shares in the event of a poor situation on the stock market, while most investors are unsettled and selling off securities on a large scale under unfavourable conditions.
+Successful anticyclical investors – known as contrarians – can in this way benefit from rising prices.
+The same also applies when stock markets are performing well.
+Lots of investors want to jump on the bandwagon by purchasing securities.
+But this is precisely when anticyclical investors sell off their shares.
 They anticipate a downturn and aim to sell at the optimal time to make the greatest possible profit.

 This page has an average rating of %r out of 5 stars based on a total of %t ratings